bswck/bitbin/README.md

-# Constance
+# bitbin

-Constance is a Python library for parsing binary data in an object-oriented manner achieved by combining the features of [dataclasses](https://docs.python.org/3/library/dataclasses.html) and [Construct](https://construct.readthedocs.io/en/latest/index.html) (library specialized in declarative parsing and building of binary data).
+bitbin is a Python library for parsing binary data in an object-oriented manner achieved by combining the features of [dataclasses](https://docs.python.org/3/library/dataclasses.html) and [Construct](https://construct.readthedocs.io/en/latest/index.html) (library specialized in declarative parsing and building of binary data).

 ## Setup
-`pip install constance`
+`pip install bitbin`

 ## Examples
-Constance may be used for stashing your data or sending it through sockets.
+bitbin may be used for stashing your data or sending it through sockets.
 Consider following examples:

 ```py